quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 The service SHOULD drop a packet containing a token where the ODCIL is greater than zero and less than the minimum number of octets for a client-generated CID (8 in QUIC version 1).
-The service also SHOULD drop a token where the ODCIL is zero and RSCIL is nonzero.
+The service also SHOULD drop a packet containing a token where the ODCIL is zero and RSCIL is nonzero.

 If the Timestamp of a token points to time in the past, the token has expired;
 however, in order to allow for clock skew, it SHOULD NOT consider tokens to be